Frequently Asked Questions

 For our doctoral program, you need to have a master's degree and it is helpful to have it from another MFT program.
 If you have a master's degree from another type of clinical program you may need to take some or most of our master's curriculum before continuing on with the doctoral courses.

-3. What should my GPA and GRE scores need to be?
+3. What should my GRE scores need to be?
 Is there a minimum?

-No, there is not a cutoff score for GRE or GPA.
+No, we do not require the GRE scores.
 We want people to be ready for the rigors of graduate work, but we look at the whole application- the scores, contribution statement, goals statement, and references.

 4. Is the Master’s program a terminal program?